If you’re seeing this message, please try to turn off your Loom browser extension and then reload the page.

-No matter if you have a software company or if you sell ice cream online - your customers are of great importance to your business.
+The customers are of great importance to any business.
 That's why it's so important to step in their shoes once in a while.

-Nobody wants to miss the date of their dreams, or a friend's birthday while trying to buy a plane ticket for the tenth time from a user-unfriendly app.
+Nobody wants to miss the date of their dreams, while trying to buy a plane ticket for the tenth time from a user-unfriendly app.
 (Fix your apps plane companies!)

-When you start thinking like a customer, it all becomes clear, and you know **how an app should look and what functionalities should it have. **
+When we start thinking like customers, it becomes clear how an app should look and what functionalities should it have.